Originally published on Babydust Diaries and cross-posted here with permission.

 Half the people thought she should be ashamed that she wasn’t growing her own food in her backyard (in Chicago. in February.) while the other half thought she was “milking” the system.

-That’s when I knew I had to speak out about my own experiences with social welfare (I’m actually not going to talk about WIC specifically because it needs its own post).
+That’s when I knew I had to speak out about my own experiences with social welfare.

 The Monday after I resigned from NASA, I was sitting in the Ohio Department of Job and Family Services applying for public assistance.
 It is a first come first served thing where you get a number and sit around for hours trying not to make eye contact with anyone else.